-In 2020 the fluttery plumage of cc-tapis’ Feathers Collection will include 3 new species:
+The fluttery plumage of cc-tapis’ Feathers Collection has included 3 new species:

 A flock of unique rugs that were born from Maarten De Ceulaers affinity for birds.
 The works of John James Audubon and John Gould have regularly served as a source of inspiration to DeCeulaer who pairs and clips digital scans together, often tweaking and morphing them into further abstraction.